wilsonmar/wilsonmar.github.io/_posts/2017-02-03-self-driving-cars.md

 Students work on Udacity's car named Nanna.

-Udacity is founded by Sabastian Thrun, the "father" of self-driving car.
+Udacity is founded by Sabastian Thrun (from Sweden), the "father" of self-driving car.
 When he was a professor at Stanford, his team won the DARPA Grand Challenge car race.
 He then joined Google.

 ## Companies

 * https://www.technologyreview.com/s/604006/autox-has-built-a-self-driving-car-that-navigates-with-a-bunch-of-50-webcams/

+### Apple

+Apple has not openly discussed their self-driving car program.

+In 2016, Apple's "Titan" program scaled back its 1,000 employee self-driving car platform.

+A disclosure in 2018 states that 5,000 employees at Apple know about a self-driving car program in the company.

+In April 2018, Apple hired Google's former AI boss to run Siri and machine learning.

+### Alphabet (Google)

+Alphabet (Google) holds a seven percent stake in Uber.
+Google also owns Waymo.

 ### Baidu's Apollo

+Baidu is the Google of China, providing a search engine.

 Silver created a <a target="_blank" href="https://classroom.udacity.com/courses/ud0419/">free intro class</a> using Baidu's Apollo library at: